intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 ## Improvements {#session3}

 The third session was about potential improvements.

-As discussed in our previous blog post, there are many different types of improvements.
+As noted earlier, there are many different types of improvements.
 In the discussion we focused mostly on protocol aspects, and looked at metrics, telemetry, routing, multicast, and data encoding formats.

 The initial two presentations focused on metrics and telemetry with the premise that visibility is a very important first step (paraphrasing